What can I do about headaches during pregnancy? I'd rather not take medication.

 - Consider biofeedback.
 With this mind-body technique, you learn to control certain bodily functions — such as muscle tension, heart rate and blood pressure — to prevent headaches or reduce headache pain.
 If you'd like to try biofeedback to treat headaches during pregnancy, ask your health care provider for a referral to a biofeedback therapist.

 Most pregnant women can safely take acetaminophen (Tylenol, others) to treat occasional headaches.
 Your health care provider might recommend other medications as well.
-As with any medication, though, make sure you have the OK from your health care provider before taking any medication, including herbal treatments.
+Make sure you have the OK from your health care provider before taking any medication, including herbal treatments.

 See more Expert Answers

-- Lee MJ, et al. Headache in pregnancy. http://www.uptodate.com/index.
-Accessed April 20, 2012.
+- Lee MJ, et al. Headache in pregnant and postpartum women. https://www.uptodate.com/contents/search.
+Accessed June 13, 2018.